Villa materiaalina – ominaisuudet, huolto ja ekologisuus - Lahja ja Sisustus Juuttisäkki

 • Less frequent washing saves water and energy

-When a wool product is made with care and used for a long time, its environmental impact per year of use is small.
-Wool fits well with the mindset of buying less but better.
+When a wool product is carefully made and used for a long time, its environmental impact per year of use is small.
+Wool fits well with the philosophy of buying less but better.

-Wool care is different from many other materials.
-While many textiles require regular washing, wool often does much less.
-Once you understand the inherent properties of wool, care becomes simple – and more ecological at the same time.
+Wool care differs from many other materials.
+While many textiles require regular washing, wool often thrives with significantly less.
+Once you understand wool's natural properties, care becomes simple – and more ecological.

-Most often, a wool product does not need washing at all, just airing it is enough .
+Most of the time, a wool product doesn't need washing at all; just airing is enough.

 Fresh outdoor air effectively removes odors and moisture, especially in cool weather.